ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

 <h2>Solution with R Server</h2>

 1. You will need  [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) to execute these R scripts.
 You will also want to [install and configure an R IDE](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started#configure-ide) to use with R Client.
-(These are both already installed and configured if you are using a Data Science VM created from the Cortana Analytics Gallery.)
+(These are both already installed and configured if you are using a Data Science VM created from the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c).)

 3. Open the files from the R directory into your IDE configured with R Client.